Structured Authority

 Information is not simply stored and displayed.

-Visibility depends on how clearly your experience and legal skill can be interpreted and trusted within that process.
+Visibility depends on how clearly your experience and legal skill can be understood and trusted within that process.

 This is where structure begins to matter most.